pasc85/ReflectionLayer/README.md

 I once applied the reflection layer to a Kaggle animal classification task, but I can't post the code as it was written during a gap week at work.
-The reflection layer was inserted into a very shallow NN and this somehow improved performance (especially if one uses several reflection layers in parallel and then combines them).
+The reflection layer was inserted into a very shallow NN and this somehow improved performance (especially when using several reflection layers in parallel and then combining them).
 Well, perhaps I'll redo something in this direction at some point, but for now I am planning to try it on another type of task.

 **TO-DO**